Contrasting Ball (NYSE:BLL) & Ardagh Metal Packaging (NYSE:AMBP)

 Institutional and Insider Ownership

-80.9% of Ball shares are held by institutional investors.
-Comparatively, 7.5% of Ardagh Metal Packaging shares are held by institutional investors.
-1.6% of Ball shares are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+80.9% of Ball shares are owned by institutional investors.
+Comparatively, 7.5% of Ardagh Metal Packaging shares are owned by institutional investors.
+1.6% of Ball shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

 Analyst Ratings

-This is a summary of current ratings and target prices for Ball and Ardagh Metal Packaging, as reported by MarketBeat.
+This is a summary of current ratings for Ball and Ardagh Metal Packaging, as reported by MarketBeat.com.

 |Sell Ratings